Meet The Apple Watch: Here’s Everything You Need To Know

-The Apple Watch will be available with 6 different types of straps, so you can put your mind at ease that Cupertino’s smartwatch will get a tinge of boringness over time.
+The Apple Watch will be available with 6 different types of Apple Watch Bands, so you can put your mind at ease that Cupertino’s smartwatch will get a tinge of boringness over time.

 Just like how the reports and rumors pointed out, the Apple Watch is insanely packed with sensors.
 In short, it’s the only health and fitness / fashion device you’ll ever need when you’re out and about.
 So yes, it’s safe to say that you can throw that trusty old FuelBand into the bin once you get your hands on this bad boy.